 Triamcinolone is used to prevent and treat seasonal and year-round allergy symptoms (such as stuffy/runny nose, itchy eyes/nose/throat, sneezing).
 Triamcinolone belongs to a class of drugs known as corticosteroids.
 It works by reducing swelling (inflammation) in the nasal passages.Check the ingredients on the label even if you have used the product before.
 The manufacturer may have changed the ingredients.
 Also, products with similar names may contain different ingredients meant for different purposes.
 Taking the wrong product could harm you.

 If you are taking the over-the-counter product to self-treat, read and follow all directions on the product package before taking this medication.
 If you have any questions, consult your pharmacist.
 If your doctor has prescribed this medication, take it as directed.

-This medication is for use in the nose.
-In adults, the usual dose is 2 sprays in each nostril once or twice a day or as directed by your doctor.
-In children, the usual dose is 1 to 2 sprays in each nostril once daily or as directed by the doctor.
+Use this medication in the nose as directed by your doctor or the product package, usually once a day.
 Avoid spraying this medication in your eyes or mouth.
 Gently blow your nose before using this drug.
 Shake the spray device well before each use.
 Follow the package instructions to properly prime the spray.